Do Home Ec. Teachers Cook?

 The Red Book included no recipes other than Northern Europe and British recipes.
 “A Book of Favorite Recipes” included Cheese Curry Broil, French Onion Soup, Escabeche de Camarones, Chinese Almond Omelet, Fillets Piquant, Hungarian Tuna, Italian Meat Sauce for Spaghetti, Lasagne Pie, Shrimp Foo Yung, Hungarian frosting and Paella.

 In 1963 the BC home economics curriculum was tightly controlled by inspectors who swooped into home ec. classrooms around the province, to ensure that things were being done “the right way”.
-Teachers were expected to follow the prescribed curriculum down to the exact recipe to be done in class on any given day.
-It was said that a teacher in Vancouver could phone up a friend in Prince George and ask, “How did your orange tea biscuits go today?”
+Teachers were expected to follow the prescribed curriculum down to the exact recipe to be done in class on any given day throughout the school year.
+It was said that a home ec. teacher in Vancouver could phone up a home ec. colleague in Prince George and ask, “How did your orange tea biscuits go today?”

 “A Book of Favorite Recipes” appears to present a picture of how home economics teachers wanted to be perceived.
 It may or may not reflect what home economics teachers actually made at home in 1963.
 It does show that they were aware of current trends, and what they might have changed in the curriculum if they had had the freedom to do so.
 In the words of noted Canadian cookbook author, Julie van Rosendaal, the book may fit into the category of “aspirational anthologies”[v].